kristovatlas/kiaraRobles.github.io/_posts/2016-01-13-binarysearchtree.md

 *WARNING: The following code was tested with a limited number of inputs, please do not implement into any actual search engines.*

-In the above code traverses the following path:
+The above code traverses the following path:

 **5** <br>
 **3**       8